stuckerj1/bff/refactor_plan.md

 - [ ] config/parameter_sets.yaml validated and present in repo
 - [ ] Credentials (service principal / secrets) in place and documented
 - [ ] Action workspaces provisioned with the required notebooks and dataset shortcuts
-- [ ] BenchmarkLakehouse.metrics accessible and writable by the credential
+- [ ] MetricsLakehouse.metrics accessible and writable by the credential
 - [ ] Dry-run validated (10k)
 - [ ] Cost and quota limits reviewed